vaidikcode/DSA_Assignments/README.md

 # DSA_Assignments

-This repository is for DA assignments for COPC 2Q21 DSA lab
+This repository is for DSA assignments for COPC 2Q21 DSA lab